-In recent years, IHB scientists take the initiative to conduct a series of national key projects, including projects supported by National Key Basic Research Programs (973 Programs), National High-Tech Research and Development Programs (863 Programs), National Science & Technology Pillar Programs, NSFC programs and other important research programs, thus accomplishing a number of research achievements that both have great breakthrough in theories and application.
-The number of SCI indexed papers that have been published increased from 56 in 2000 to 214 in 2011 and the quality of papers has also been improved apparently.
+Over the past 10 years, IHB scientists take the initiative to conduct a series of national key projects, including projects supported by National Key Basic Research Programs (973 Programs), National High-Tech Research and Development Programs (863 Programs), National Science & Technology Pillar Programs, National S&T Major Program of Water Pollution Control and Management (Water Special Program), National Transgenic Major Program, NSFC programs and other important research programs, thus accomplishing a number of research achievements that both have great breakthrough in theories and application.
+The number of SCI indexed papers that have been published increased from 56 in 2000 to 238 in 2012 and the quality of papers has also been improved apparently.
 In addition, the number of academic monographs that have been published and projects that have been granted is increasing year by year.

-Some important technology innovations or technology integrations which play active roles in the protection of water environment and in the sustainable development of fisheries are becoming more and more successful and mature in application.
-These achievements answer a series of advanced scientific questions on molecular phylogeny of fishes, algal biology, fish genetics and breeding, freshwater ecology, water environment engineering and conservation biology so as to meet the growing demands of water pollution treatment and ecological fisheries development in China.
-These achievements have an extensive impact on society and produced great socio-economic benefits.
+Some important technology innovations or technology integrations which play active roles in the protection of water environment, sustainable development of fisheries and microalgae bioenergy development are becoming more and more successful and mature in application.
+These achievements answer a series of advanced scientific questions on molecular phylogeny of fishes, algal biology, fish genetics and breeding, freshwater ecology, water environment engineering and conservation biology so as to meet the growing demands of water pollution treatment, ecological fisheries development and bioenergy utilization in China.
+These achievements have an extensive impact on society and produced great socio-economic and environmental benefits.

 IHB emphasizes the role of "scientific national team" in hydrobiology.
 It actively promotes local scientific projects and takes part in local economic development.
 Using the infrastructure of National Research Center for Freshwater Fisheries Engineering (Wuhan), IHB aims at speeding up the transformation of fishery modes, commercialization of environmental friendly aquaculture feed and also supervise the establishment of a number of aquatic hatcheries at both national and provincial levels.
 IHB also extend a set of core techniques for water treatment and purification through Hubei Engineering and Technology Center for Water Ecology and Wuhan Engineering and Technology Research Center of Water Ecology.